Betty Gore's house.

 Unfortunately, it didn't take long for this new friendship to go awry.

-In December of 1978, Candy Montgomery began an affair with Betty's husband, Allan Gore.
+In December 1978, Candy Montgomery began an affair with Betty's husband, Allan Gore.

-The pair had started talking and spending time together during volleyball games at their local church.
-As time went on, Candy, who was reportedly bored with her marriage, became more and more attracted to Allan.
+The pair started talking and spending time together during volleyball games at their local church.
+As time went on, Candy, who was reportedly bored with her marriage, became increasingly attracted to Allan.

 This eventually culminated in her bluntly asking him to have an extramarital affair.